 Especially for urban gardeners, that means a back porch, a balcony, a few window planters, or even a single pot is the entire garden space.
 But these limitations can lead to some amazing outcomes.

-- Be more selective in the growth habits of what you grow (for instance, you’d be better off growing bush squash rather than vining squash);
+For instance, you’d be better off growing bush squash rather than vining squash.

 - dwarf bananas

 - bush squash

 - cannas (many of which have edible tubers and flowers)

 - indeterminate tomatoes

 - edible vining plants grown on a large tomato cage/trellis (example: peas, small melons, cucumbers)